polloparatodos/SemesterProject/terraform/README.md

 terraform apply
 ```

-Boot and build take a few minutes (Maven builds all seven (7) services on the first boot).
+Boot and build take a few minutes (Maven builds all eight (8) services on the first boot).
 Watch progress with:

 ```bash